corpnewt/UnPlugged/README.md

     ◦ They just need to be the same **major** version (i.e. Ventura with Ventura), it **_does not_** need to be the exact same point release (i.e. 13.x.y and 13.x.y)

-3. Format your USB with 2 partitions:
+2. Format your USB with 2 partitions:

     ◦ A FAT32 partition of ~750MB to 1GB (enough to accommodate the EFI and com.apple.recovery.boot folders)

     ◦ An ExFAT partition of the remaining space (needs to be enough to accommodate the files downloaded from `gibMacOS`)

-4. Copy your EFI folder and the com.apple.recovery.boot folder over to the FAT32 partition
+3. Copy your EFI folder and the com.apple.recovery.boot folder over to the FAT32 partition
-5. Copy the folder containing the files downloaded from gibMacOS to the ExFAT partition
+4. Copy the folder containing the files downloaded from gibMacOS to the ExFAT partition

     ◦ You'll be `cd`ing to this folder later - so it may make sense to label it something easy to type like `macOS`

-6. Copy `UnPlugged.command` to that same folder on the ExFAT partition
+5. Copy `UnPlugged.command` to that same folder on the ExFAT partition
+6. Eject the USB drive - this ensures any pending cached writes are applied and can help prevent corrupt or incomplete file copies
 7. Boot into the install environment

 ## Recovery Environment Steps